ShashankShishodia21/CodeChef_Solutions_0_to_1_star/README.md

 # Code_Chef_1Star_Solutions

 All one-star problems of CodeChef.
-This repository will contain all 1-star problems solution
+This repository will contain all 1-star problems solution.